Annual UMN Interdisciplinary Health Data Competition

 Final:

-A rubric will be provided when data is released
+An evaluation rubric will be provided to Teams when the data is released.

 - First Place Team: $4,000